 Once you have selected the languages you want, you can tap in the box below to bring the virtual keyboard up and type in the word or phrase that you would like to translate.
 The app will translate it as you type.
 It might suggest another phrase if it thinks you have mistyped, and you can just tap that if it is what you were looking for.

-You’ll also notice four options at the bottom of the text box and they allow you to switch to the camera for real-time translations or to take photos to upload, enter handwritten text, open up conversation mode, or turn on voice to speak your required phrase or word instead of typing it.
+You’ll also notice three options at the bottom of the text box.
+They allow you to switch to the camera for real-time translations or to take photos to upload, open up conversation mode, or turn on voice to speak your required phrase or word instead of typing it.
+To translate handwritten text, just click the pen icon on the right-hand side of the screen to open the handwriting screen.

 How to share translations